 Chemical screening

-Chemical screening for the occurrence of ESOCs in Florida’s waterbodies provides information on the fate of these compounds after they are introduced into the environment.
+Chemical screening for the occurrence of ESOC in Florida’s waterbodies provides information on the fate of these compounds after they are introduced into the environment.
 This information has yet to be collected on a statewide scale.
-To date, Alachua County Environmental Protection Department and USGS have conducted limited, area-specific ESOCs sampling in Florida (ACEPD, 2012; Jacangelo et al., 2012; Foster et al., 2012; Foster and Katz, 2010; Lietz and Meyer, 2006; Kolpin et al., 2002).
+To date, Alachua County Environmental Protection Department and USGS have conducted limited, area-specific ESOC sampling in Florida (ACEPD, 2012; Jacangelo et al., 2012; Foster et al., 2012; Foster and Katz, 2010; Lietz and Meyer, 2006; Kolpin et al., 2002).

 Results from the most frequently detected compounds reported from the study will represent the environmental fate of chemicals with a variety of uses and sources as shown in Figure .